veeresht/CommPy/README.md

 - Binary Galois Field GF(2^m) with minimal polynomials and cyclotomic cosets.
 - Create all possible generator polynomials for a (n,k) cyclic code.
 - Random Interleavers and De-interleavers.
-- Belief Propagation (BP) Decoder for LDPC Codes.
+- Belief Propagation (BP) Decoder and triangular systematic encoder for LDPC Codes.

 Channel Models
 --------------